 The Upper Merion Township Library is monitoring sources of information concerning the coronavirus and its effect on our community.

-The library will be CLOSED to the public per direction from Governor Wolf’s office.
-We will re-open on Monday, March 30 at 9am.
+The library will be CLOSED to the public per direction from Governor Wolf’s office until further notice.

 Drive-Up Book & Media Return

 The library’s drive-up book and media (DVDs, audiobooks, Playaways, video games, music, etc.) is located in front of the building and is available 24/7 for those who are limiting their own exposure to public spaces.

 All programming has been canceled for the foreseeable future except for Summer Reading.
 Registration for the Kindergarten-8th grade program will begin on May 1.

 For those practicing social distancing, I encourage you to check out the number of online resources available through our eLibrary including audiobooks, magazines, eBooks, newspapers, movies, and more accessible 24/7!
 We even have some great resources for kids to enjoy as well!

 - The library’s play space is currently unavailable as it undergoes extensive cleaning and disinfecting.
 Toys will return when it is deemed appropriate.